sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/yogaH/shankarabhagavatpAdAH/shAnkarayogasUtrabhAShyavivaraNam_dvitIyaH_bhAgaH.md

 [^561]: "Results like dharma, etc. will lead to the latent-impressions which will lead to action and the whole cycle is repeated.
 In that way the result is a collector of vāsanās."

- The mind having something (action) to be done is not devoid of a [goal](http://॑# "There is still something to be done and the purpose of puruṣa has not been fulfilled.").
+ The mind having something (action) to be done is not devoid of a goal[^841].
 (The mind having) knowledge of the accomplishment of the goal of puruṣa has avidyā turned back[^562];thus “sādhikāram vāsanānām''.
 It is only by having that (sādhikāram manaḥ) as support, is there the revolving of the causal wheel. “na hyavasitādhikāre utsahante”—when there is absence of any goal to be achieved (there are no vāsanas).

 [^562]: "Avidyā is not part of it any more when the goal of puruṣa in the form of apavarga has been fulfilled."

+[^841]: "There is still something to be done and the purpose of puruṣa has not been fulfilled."

  “yadabhi vāsanāḥ[^563]”.
 In the absence of cause, etc., there is the absence of the latent-impressions which are dependent on them just as in the absence of the umbrella there is the disappearance of shade.